OdatNurd/OverrideAudit/README.md

 number of duplicate views.

+### `OverrideAudit: Open Diff Externally` ###

+This command is only available in the Command Palette while the current file is a diff of an override.

+Although this command does not appear in the top level `Tools > OverrideAudit` menu, it does appear within the context menu of override diff views.

+Regardless of how you trigger the command, a temporary file is created which contains the base file from the `sublime-package` file to allow the external program to access it.
+This file is created read-only as an indication that changes to it will be lost, as OverrideAudit will remove it once the external tool terminates.

+This command requires the `external_diff` setting to be set to the appropriate command line for the external tool in order to be available.
+The default settings do not provide an external tool, which causes the command to be hidden.

 ### `OverrideAudit: Delete Override` ###

 This command is only available in the Command Palette while the current file is